petromir/apk-installer/README.md

 ## Usage
 1. Connect Android devices to which the `apk` files will be installed.
 2. Select one or more `apk` files and press the `APK Installer` icon in Finder.
+You might be asked to allow `osascript` to execute commands.
+This is used to show notifications
 3. Enjoy 🙂